 The Dashboard > FortiClient Status > License Information widget displays your license statuses.
-EMS supports multiple licenses, including separate licenses for Telemetry and endpoint protection and management, for

-FortiSandbox Cloud integration, and for Chromebook endpoint management.
+EMS supports multiple licenses, including separate licenses for Telemetry and endpoint protection and management, for FortiSandbox Cloud integration, and for Chromebook endpoint management.
 Each license's status can change.
 The options are:

-License Status Description Unlicensed If you just installed FortiClient EMS, EMS is unlicensed by default.
-Log into your FortiCare account or upload a license file to update the license status.
-Non-expired license You can upgrade the license.
-See Uploading a license file for activation, upgrade, or renewal on page 175.
-Expired license You can renew the license.
-See Uploading a license file for activation, upgrade, or renewal on page 175.
+License status Description Unlicensed If you just installed FortiClient EMS, EMS is unlicensed by default.
+Log in to your FortiCloudaccount or upload a license file to update the license status.
+Non-expired license You can upgrade the license on your FortiCloud account.
+Expired license You can renew the license on your FortiCloud account.
 You have ten days after the license expiry date to renew the license.
 During this grace period, the License Information widget displays the expiry date, which has already passed, and FortiClient EMS functions as if the license has not expired.
 FortiClient EMS also displays a daily notification that the license has expired and that you are currently using FortiClient EMS as part of the ten day grace period.
 After ten days, FortiClient EMS reverts to unlicensed mode for that license.